Shirley A. Morris McBride

 Shirley A. Morris McBride, 87, of Washington, formerly of Uniontown, passed away Wednesday, May 4, 2022, at Sunrise of Upper St. Clair.

-Shirley enjoyed taking pictures of her family and early American Decor.
-Her family was her greatest joy.

-Left to cherish Shirley’s memory are her son, G. Daniel McBride and wife Mary of Washington; brother, John W. “Jack” Morris, Jr. and wife Ruth Anne of Washington; niece, Johnna Stout and husband Joseph and grand-nephew, Jonathan; grandchildren, Becky Macino and husband Marcus, Michael and David Lukach, Colin McBride and wife Lauren, and Kevin and Logan McBride; great-grandchildren, Erica and Lila Macino.

-Arrangements have been entrusted to the ANDREW D. FERGUSON FUNERAL HOME & CREMATORIES, INC., 80 Morgantown Street, Uniontown, where the family will receive friends from 2 until 4 p.m. and 6 until 8 p.m. on Sunday, May 8th.
+Arrangements have been entrusted to the ANDREW D. FERGUSON FUNERAL HOME & CREMATORIES, INC., 80 Morgantown Street, Uniontown, where the family will receive friends from 2 to 4 p.m. and 6 to 8 p.m. on Sunday, May 8th.

 Donations in memory of Shirley may be made to the Leukemia and Lymphoma Society.